-Conversions are the end goals of every page on your website.
+Conversions are the end goals of every page on your website — that’s why so many businesses invest in conversion rate optimization (CRO).
 You want to convince your visitors to progress in the sales funnel so that they’ll perform an action that turns them into a customer, whether that’s buying a product, downloading software, or donating to your non-profit.

 No matter what your conversion goal is, there are some foundational ideas that you can use to increase the likelihood that someone will convert on your site’s pages.

 Headlines aren’t just informative — they’re your first opportunity to catch the attention of your customers.

 This age-old journalistic principle is the same for writing on the Internet.
 In order to start site visitors in the sales funnel, your headline should be captivating, eye-catching, surprising, compelling, or a combination of those qualities.
 Fortunately for beginners, there are lots of different techniques for writing good headlines available online.

 The format of your headline is up to you, and if you’re really curious as to what performs best, you can A/B test the same pages under different headlines to see which works better.